Head of Marketing

 RegTech is on the rise as an emerging industry.
 Indeed, a broad swath of technology exists within the field to help detect and report market fraud and abuse.
 However, although the intention and effort to integrate RegTech into the IT infrastructure and daily practice are both apparent, as in the case of these four Danish brokers, financial institutions may be underestimating what they need to do.
 This recent citation of the Danish securities dealers showcases that “some effort” may not be enough to achieve full compliance.

 As the application of AI-enabled market surveillance technology grows, the costs of implementing such systems to monitor for market abuse are coming down.
 The technology and expertise that was once only available to the largest brokerages are slowly becoming more broadly available.
 However, small to mid-size financial institutions remain particularly vulnerable.
-Data privacy, and the 100 million consumers that have been impacted by security breaches at financial institutions, is the flip side of the market abuse story but represents an equally important element.
+Data privacy, and the 100 million consumers that have been impacted by security breaches at financial institutions, are the flip side of the market abuse story but represent an equally important element.
 Those entrusted with ensuring compliance and protecting the rights of consumers argue that, if the technology exists, then it should be integrated by all financial institutions.

 For one year, November 2018 – November 2019, the Danish Financial Supervisory Authority (FSA) conducted an inspection of market surveillance systems employed by four securities dealers.
 All four were assessed on how effectively they introduced and maintained systems as well as procedures regarding the monitoring, detection, and reporting of suspected market abuse.
 The thematic inspection was designed to investigate how well market surveillance efforts were aligned with current legislation.
 As it turns out, the FSA concluded that all four securities dealers were not operating in accordance with existing legal requirements.